Vantage Students Entering UBC Science

 Vantage students can use this handy guide to select courses for UBC Science.

-3. Find the courses that you need to take on the Course Schedule and start creating some worklists.
+3. Find the courses that you need to take on the Course Schedule and start creating some saved schedules on Workday

 You will need to shuffle courses and labs around until you find a way to fit everything.
-Aim to fit 4 – 5 courses in each term.
-Check out the Course Schedule.
+Aim to fit four to five courses in each term.
+Check out the Course Schedule on Workday and create a saved schedule for your intended courses.

-Look at the Faculty of Science requirements and review the worklists that you have created to ensure that they meet the criteria for you to be promoted to Year 3 in May of next year.
+Look at the Faculty of Science requirements and review the saved schedules you have created to ensure that they meet the criteria to be promoted to third year class standing by May of next year.

-5. On or after your assigned registration date and time, you can return to your worklist and select “register all”.
+5. On or after your assigned registration date and time, you can return to your saved schedule and select “register all”

 Musqueam First Nation land acknowledegement